“It is a healthy thing, now and then, to hang a question mark on the things you have long taken for granted”

 In other words, if you want to know what God is like, look no further than Yeshua.

 The Hebrew Scriptures did not form the final definitive picture of who God is.
-In the pages of those scriptures we discover a gradual revelation that offered glimpses of who God is and what God was like.
+In the pages of those scriptures we discover “glimpses”.
+They formed a gradual revelation of who God is and what God was like.
 They are filled with types and shadows alluding to the one who would come one day disguised as one of them.

 The word of God made flesh.

-Clearly, throughout the entire epic romance that unfolds within the pages of the scriptures, God has always been willing to be misunderstood.
-As a parent, I know that many times over the years of raising my own kids that they often misunderstood me, and it was only later on, in retrospect, that they could see more clearly what had gone on.
+Clearly, throughout the entire epic romance that unfolds within the pages of the scriptures, God has obscured himself and has always been willing to be misunderstood.
+As a parent, I know that many times over the years raising my own kids that they often misunderstood me, and it was only later on, in retrospect, that they could see more clearly what had gone on.

 We live in an unprecedented time in human history.
 It used to take years, even decades for advances in technology or knowledge to find their way into the conversations and lives of average people.